adhoc-dev/patches/logos_product_attributes/README.rst

 Logos Product Attributes
 ========================

-#.
-This module adds atributtes to product.
+* This module adds three new fields on product tree views and filters, which are useful for bookstore keeping.
+These are:

+    * Author
+    * Editorial
+    * Collection

 Installation
 ============

 To install this module, you need to:

-#.
-Only need to install the module
+* Only need to install the module

 Configuration
 =============

 To configure this module, you need to:

-#.
-No configuration needed.
+* No configuration needed.

 Usage
 =====

 To use this module, you need to:

-#.
-Just use it.
+* Create three product template attributes named "Autor", "Editorial" and "Colección".
+These attributes will be mapped to the new fields.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot